hi-rai/MonoPong/README.md

 everytime the user score increases by ten.

-Follow the link below to see snapshots of the project implementation. https://drive.google.com/drive/folders/1t0hZj8aT2aqizTlpfWFVnbGogAiooma6
+Follow the link below to see snapshots of the project implementation: https://drive.google.com/drive/folders/1t0hZj8aT2aqizTlpfWFVnbGogAiooma6